DeaglePC/TeslaCamPlayer/README.md

 *   Use the filters to find specific events.
 *   Click on any event to start playing.
 *   Click on a city name (if available) to open the location on Gaode Map or Google Maps.
+*   When paused, click the 💾 icon in the header to download the current video file.

 ## ⌨️ Keyboard Shortcuts